nervosnetwork/ckb/rpc/README.md

 ### Type `SerializedHeader`

 This is a 0x-prefix hex string.
 It is the block header serialized by molecule using the schema `table Header`.

+### Type `SoftFork`

+SoftFork information

+`SoftFork` is equivalent to `"buried" | "rfc0043"`.

+*   the activation epoch is hard-coded into the client implementation
+*   the activation is controlled by rfc0043 signaling

 ### Type `Status`